stefanprodan/openfaas-gke/README.md

 ![OpenFaaS](https://github.com/stefanprodan/openfaas-gke/blob/master/screens/banner.jpg)

 OpenFaaS is a serverless framework that runs on top of Kubernetes.
 It comes with a built-in UI and a handy CLI that takes you from scaffolding new functions to deploying them on your Kubernetes cluster.
-What's special about OpenFaaS is that you can package any executable as a function, as long as it runs in a Docker container it will work on OpenFaaS.
+What's special about OpenFaaS is that you can package any executable as a function, and as long as it runs in a Docker container, it will work on OpenFaaS.

 What follows is a step by step guide on running OpenFaaS with Kubernetes 1.8 on Google Cloud.

 ### Create a GCP project

-Login into GCP and create a new project named openfaas.
+Login to GCP and create a new project named openfaas.
 If you don't have a GCP account you can apply for a free trial.
-After creating the project, enable billing and wait for API and related services to be enabled.
+After creating the project, enable billing and wait for the API and related services to be enabled.
 Download and install the Google Cloud SDK from this [page](https://cloud.google.com/sdk/).
-After installing the SDK run `gcloud init` and set the default project to `openfaas` and the default zone to `europe-west3-a`.
+After installing the SDK run `gcloud init` and then, set the default project to `openfaas` and the default zone to `europe-west3-a`.

 Install `kubectl` using `gcloud`: